Drise13/PetsOptimizer/Readme.md

 # Results

 Results are written to the execution directory, so if you run the application in `C:/My/Special/Folders/` it will output `best-result.txt` in that folder.
 It prints each territory with each pet in the specific position (top down equals left to right in-game).
 Pet positions within a territory are important since there are above / below interactions to keep in mind.
 It also prints the expected territory forage power, this should match what you see in game, at least until Lava add some gem-based boost modifiers like he has with Flaggy Rate in Construction.
-If the rate doesn't match (with adjustments for rounding), open an issue with you JSON save file and I can take a look when I have time.
+If the rate doesn't match (with adjustments for rounding), open an issue with your JSON save file and I can take a look when I have time.